This annual list of the best tax preparation franchises was revised and updated on March 10, 2021.

 Additional services for newer immigrants include getting an ITIN (Individual Taxpayer Identification Number), assistance with drivers’ licenses, notary services, and advice on health insurance through the Affordable Care Act (Obamacare).

 Siempre is owned by Franchise Group, Inc., which also owns Liberty Tax Service.
-Founded in 2014 and franchising since then, the number of locations currently stands at 61 (a sharp drop from the previous year’s figure of 117), of which 22 are company-owned and all are located in the US.
-(Note: This company has not updated its location data since 2018.)
+Founded in 2014 and franchising since then, the last known number of locations was 61 in 2018, of which 22 were company-owned and all were located in the US.
+(Note: The company website only lists 12 locations on its office directory page.)

 An Important Note About Our Methodology